madees/Noisette_TouchOSC-DS100/README.md

 For global support on how to use Chataigne and its modules, or this example project, please visit the forum : http://benjamin.kuperberg.fr/chataigne/forum or join us on Discord : https://discord.com/invite/ngnJ5z

-My contact on Discord is also "madees".
+If you need any help or foind some errors in log, my contact on Discord is also "madees".
 Any feedback or ideas on improvements or features are welcome !